2pinetwork/js-sdk/README.md

 On every `twoPi` instance you can access the following attributes:

+* `id`: string with this instance identification, it contains the fixed string "twoPi" together with the `chainId` attribute, separated by an hyphen.
 * `chainId`: the chain to be used.
 * `provider`: the RPC provided instance.
 * `signer`: the signer of any transaction that requires it (usually the user's wallet).